Upper structure: Examples

+Example 1

-Example 1: Below, a common voicing used by jazz pianists is given for the chord C^{7♯9} (C major chord with a minor 7th, and extended with an augmented 9th).
+Below, a common voicing used by jazz pianists is given for the chord C^{7♯9}.
+Note that the root C is omitted here, and is often done so by jazz pianists for ease of playing, or because a bass player is present.

-In the lower stave the notes E♮ and B♭ are given.
-These form a tritone which defines the dominant sound, and are the major 3rd and minor 7th of the C^{7♯9} chord.

-In the upper stave the notes E♭, G, and B♭ are given together: these form an E♭ major triad.
+In the lower staff, the notes E and B♭ are given, forming a tritone which defines the dominant sound and are the major third and minor seventh of the C^{7♯9} chord.
+In the upper staff, the notes E♭, G, and B♭ are given together, which form an E♭ major triad.
 This E♭ major triad is what would be called the upper structure.
-Considered in relation to the root C, the notes of this E♭ major triad function, respectively, as the sharpened ninth (the root of the E♭ major chord), fifth, and seventh in relation to that root.
+Considered in relation to the root C, the notes of this E♭ major-triad function, respectively, as the sharp ninth (the root of the E♭ major chord), fifth, and seventh in relation to that root.

-(Note: the root C is omitted here, and is often done so by jazz pianists for ease of playing, or because a bass player is present.)
+Example 2

-Example 2: The following example illustrates the notes of an F♯ minor triad functioning as part of a C^{13♭9♯11} chord (C major chord with a minor 7th, minor 9th, augmented 11th, and major 13th):
+The following example illustrates the notes of an F♯ minor triad functioning as part of a C^{13♭9♯11} chord :

-In relation to the root of C, the C♯ (enharmonic with D♭) functions as the minor 9th, the F♯ as the augmented 11th, and the A as the major 13th, respectively.
+In relation to the root of C, the C♯ (enharmonic with D♭) functions as the minor ninth, the F♯ as the augmented eleventh, and the A as the major thirteenth, respectively.